 - Hanging chain attached

 Animal fat has gotten a bad rap recently, but is now coming back in fashion due to its versatility and reputed health benefits.
+Have a look at these tallow vs lard facts.

 - Comes from cows or other ruminants.